Raytchellee/eze-phone-gallery-ui/README.md

 ## Project Overview

-The phone gallery UI is a web application built with Next.js that allows users to browse and view a collection of phone images.
+The phone gallery UI is a web application built with Next.js and utilizing Recoil for state management.
+It provides users a simple and intuitive way to browse and view a collection of phone images with description and price listing.
 This documentation will guide you through the installation process, explain the project structure, and provide details on how to use and customize the UI.

+## Features

+- Display a grid of phone images with relevant details.
+- Filter and search functionality to find specific phones.
+- Responsive design for optimal viewing on various devices.

+## Demo

+You can check out a live demo of the Phone Gallery UI [here](https://phone-gallery-ui-live-fx5z-ng6171x2n-raytchellee.vercel.app/).

 ## Table of Contents